Utilization behavior

 Utilization behavior (UB) is a type of neurobehavioral phenomena that involves someone grabbing objects in view and starting the 'appropriate' behavior associated with it at an 'inappropriate' time.
-Utilization behavior people have difficulty resisting the impulse to operate or manipulate objects which are in their visual field and within reach.
+Patients exhibiting utilization behavior have difficulty resisting the impulse to operate or manipulate objects which are in their visual field and within reach.
 Characteristics of UB include unintentional, unconscious actions triggered by the immediate environment.
 The unpreventable excessive behavior has been linked to lesions in the frontal lobe.
 UB has also been referred to as "bilateral magnetic apraxia" and "hypermetamorphosis".

 Background

-The people who display utilization behavior tend to reach out and begin to automatically use objects in the visual field of their environment.
+Individuals who display utilization behavior tend to reach out and begin to automatically use objects in the visual field of their environment.
 This may not seem incorrect but the difference in action to a person without UB is that the "object-appropriate" action taken is performed at the inappropriate time.
 For example, a person will be shown a pair of glasses and automatically put them on.
 This demonstrates the appropriate action at the "inappropriate" time.
 This causes the inappropriate motor responses to specific objects in the environment.